MateuszCzz/LoLalytics-Scraper-Counters-Finder/README.md

 # LoLalytics Scraper & Counters Finder

-**LSCF** is a Python script designed to help you find best champion choice in *League of Legends* by scraping champion data from the *LoLalytics* website and using that data to identify the best counter-picks based on your enemy's teamcomp.
+**LSCF** is a Python script designed to help you find the best champion choices in *League of Legends* by scraping champion data from the *LoLalytics* website.
+The data is then used to identify the best counter-picks based on the enemy team's composition.

 ## Features
-- Scrapes champion data from *Lolalytics*, into json files.
+- Scrapes champion data from *Lolalytics* into JSON files.
-- Allows you to input enemy champion picks and get suggestions for the best counter-picks based on real-time data.
+- Allows you to input enemy champion picks and receive suggestions for the best counter-picks based on real-time data.

 ## Usage